 Cardozo's IP+IL faculty members are nationally recognized for their scholarship, research, and teaching skills.
 This prestigious group is joined by adjunct professors who bring their skills from practice into the classroom.

-Jonathan Ashtor is a visiting Professor of Practice.
+Jonathan Ashtor is a Professor of Practice.
 He serves as Counsel in the Corporate Department and a member of the Intellectual Property Group at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 His practice focuses on technology M&A transactions, IP licensing, patent analytics and portfolio monetization.
 His experience has included major, complex and multi-jurisdictional M&A across a variety of industry sectors, including high-tech, biopharma, industrial chemicals and manufacturing.
 Jonathan’s expertise also includes complex analytics of patent matters through the use of proprietary models and commercial databases, and he develops new analytics tools through his academic research appointments.
 His work in this area has won significant awards and been published in peer-reviewed empirical and legal journals.
 Jonathan received his J.D. from Northwestern University School of Law, magna cum laude, and his B.S. from the University of Toronto, with honors.

 Christopher Buccafusco's research applies social science methods to study legal problems, especially how the law affects creativity, innovation and happiness.
 His co-authored book, Happiness and the Law, was recently published by the University of Chicago Press.
 Together with Professor David Schwartz, of Northwestern University’s School of Law, and the U.S. Patent and Trademark Office, Professor Buccafusco founded the annual Workshop on Empirical Studies of Intellectual Property, which allows researchers from around the world to present early-stage empirical projects so they can receive feedback before they begin collecting data.
 His articles have appeared in the California Law Review, Columbia Law Review, Cornell Law Review, Georgetown Law Journal, and University of Chicago Law Review.
 Professor Buccafusco received his B.S. in Science, Technology and Culture from Georgia Tech, his J.D. from the University of Georgia and studied legal history at the University of Chicago.